garylvov/ozymandias/README.md

 Ozymandias is created with ROS.
 Ozymandias is meant to enable Teleop, Navigation, and SLAM from a differential drive and lidar.

 ## Three folders, Three machines
-**ozymandias** runs on a full desktop install of ROS Noetic, with many packages: the navigation stack, the differential drive package, the hector_slam package, and all required rosdeps.
+**ozymandias** runs on a full desktop install of ROS Noetic, with many packages: the navigation stack,the hector_slam package, and all required rosdeps.

-**ozymandias_pi** runs on a raspberry pi 4, using ROS Noetic "comm", with three additional packages: Rosserial, RPlidar and common_msgs.
+**ozymandias_pi** runs on a raspberry pi 4, using ROS Noetic built from source, with some additional packages: Rosserial, RPlidar, common_msgs, usb_cam, and all required rosdeps (except tf and rosbag migration.
+Using the rosdep tool says it needs these packages, but it should work without them.)

+How to install noetic on pi https://varhowto.com/install-ros-noetic-raspberry-pi-4/

 **arduino** contains the script to load onto an arduino mega.
 The Rosserial libary needs to be added to the arduino IDE, which can be done through the library manager.